jose-perez02/edenAP_detrend/README.md

 # edenAP

-This repository stores codes to perform aperture photometry on a set of images from the EDEN survey.
+This repository stores codes to perform aperture photometry on datasets from the EDEN survey.

 It has been directly adapted from lcogtAP, created by Néstor Espinoza (nsespino@uc.cl)